sdgamboa/bash_scripts/README.md

-# My Bash Scripts
+# A Few Bash Scripts

-This repository contains some bash scripts that I often use to do my work on the linux terminal.
+This repository contains some custom-made bash scripts that I often use to do my work on the linux terminal.

 ## multijoin_counts.sh and multijoin_counts_h.sh